N3VERS4YDIE/microservices-eam/christmas-tree-api/serverless-api/README.md

 ### Usage

+To run the API locally:

 ```bash
 serverless offline
 ```

-You can try it with:
+You can generate a tree by sending a GET request to the endpoint:

 ```bash
 curl http://localhost:3000/?n={height}